Live video vs playing it safe with pre-recorded

 And audiences are responding, with Livestream statistics finding 79% believe live video provides a more authentic interaction with audiences, while 80% of respondents would prefer to watch a live video from a brand than read a blog, and 82% prefer branded live videos to social posts.

 3. Less costly: While video quality is still important - Livestream found video quality is the most important factor for 67% of viewers when watching a Livestream broadcast - it’s still possible to run a live broadcast on very little budget.
 In fact, with the right backdrop and environment, you can run a live broadcast just by using your phone or computer.
-Now that’s pretty cost effective when you think of the expenditure that can go into a pre-recorded video campaign.
+Now that’s pretty cost-effective when you think of the expenditure that can go into a pre-recorded video campaign.
+Lumen5 is a valuable tool finance marketers can use to make quality videos in minutes with the assistance of A.I.
+Along with your own live footage, Lumen5 provides access to a library of videos and visuals and uses A.I to recommend relevant footage that could be included, all of which can be pieced together to form a polished video using a simple drag and drop function.

 4. Successful ROI: Video is driving brand engagement and sales, with Animoto finding 64% of consumers were influenced in their purchase decision after watching a marketing video on Facebook.
 Syndacast also found 52% of marketing professionals worldwide name live video as the type of content with the best ROI.